 Although community supervision will no doubt remain a people-focused activity with a significant human element, there will also likely be an ever-increasing intersection with technology.
 The major technology trends of today related to sensors, improved connectivity and communications with 5G and beyond, distributed and cloud computing, data analytics, and Al create new opportunities to improve community supervision in terms of both efficiency and successful supervision outcomes.
 These advances, however, will also come with challenges such as privacy and security.
-In addition, societal shifts can enhance or inhibit the use of new technologies in community supervision.
-For example, the COVID-19 pandemic dramatically impacted societal use of technology.
+In addition, societal shifts can enhance or inhibit the use of new technology.
 Regardless of whether new technology opportunities and challenges are foreseeable, community supervision will likely continue to be pushed to new levels in the use of technology, and more research into the effects of technology on outcomes and implementation best practices is needed.